jbfavre/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/http-transactions.en.rst

    - Note that it is an error to modify cached headers.

 -  :c:func:`TSHttpTxnClientReqGet`
-   - Plugins that read client request headers use this call to retrieve the HTTP header for any given :c:type:`TSHttpTxn`.
+   - Plugins that must read client request headers use this call to retrieve the HTTP header.

--  :c:func:`TSHttpTxnPostBufferReaderGet`
-   - Plugins that read client request bodies use this call to retrieve the HTTP body for any given :c:type:`TSHttpTxn`.

 -  :c:func:`TSHttpTxnClientRespGet`